Calista-Woon/MBMI/List-of-Questions.md

-# Please message me a letter from the below list of queries (questions) to tell me what you want.
+# Please message me a number from the below list of queries (questions) to tell me what you want.

 ## **① Make my subject better-thought-out.**